MichaelPolla/beautiful-jekyll/pages/other.md

 - Open `sysdm.cpl` from start menu
 - Add the SysInternals tools location to PATH variable
 - Add a new system variable named `_NT_SYMBOL_PATH` with value: `srv*C:\symbols*http://msdl.microsoft.com/download/symbols`

+### PsInfo

+`psinfo -d`: show also disks information.

+### PsList

+`pslist -s 60 -r 1`: displays information about running processes, refreshed every second.

+`pslist -x win`: displays CPU, thread and memory information about all processes with names beginning with `win`.

+### PsLoggedOn

+Tells who is logged on to a computer, locally or through resource shares.

+### PsLogList

+`psloglist application`